kannika-io/kbridge/README.md

 ### Prerequisites

-- Kafka clusters must be accessible via bootstrap servers
+- Kafka clusters must be accessible via bootstrap servers and credentials
-- Consumer groups must exist on both source and target clusters
-- Messages on target cluster must contain source offset information in headers (for transformation step)
+- Messages on target cluster must contain **source offset information** in headers (for transformation step) the name of the header is configurable
 - Appropriate permissions to read consumer group metadata and commit offsets

 ## Installation